JoonasKulmala/Linux-Server-course/Week 1/README.md

 ## Prerequisities

-To replicate this exercise you will need a computer without any specific hardware, an Internet connection to download Linux Ubuntu and an USB drive with roughly 2.6 GB storage capability.
+To replicate this exercise you will need a computer without any specific hardware, an Internet connection to download Linux Ubuntu distribution and USB drive with roughly 2.6 GB storage capabilities.
 Note that the USB drive will be wiped clean during the procedure.

-## Downloading OS & other software
+## Downloading Linux .iso file & Rufus

 ### Ubuntu